Updated July 2022

 In March 2020, the government instructed all ten Greater Manchester (GM) councils (Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan) to introduce a charging Clean Air Zone (CAZ) to tackle harmful levels of air pollution and achieve compliance with legal standards by 2024 at the latest.
 This direction has now been withdrawn and means that the GM Clean Air Plan (GM CAP) measures that had been approved by the GM local authorities after the statutory consultation, including a GM-wide CAZ Category C Zone, are under review.

-A new government direction dated 8th February 2022 requires the 10 GM local authorities to bring nitrogen dioxide on local roads to within legal limits as soon as possible and by no later than 2026 and to work with government to develop a new plan that will clean up our air while protecting livelihoods by 1 July 2022.
+A new government direction dated 8th February 2022 requires the 10 GM local authorities to bring nitrogen dioxide on local roads to within legal limits as soon as possible and by no later than 2026 and to work with government to develop a new plan that will clean up our air while protecting livelihoods.

-On 1 July the Air Quality Administration Committee (AQAC), a joint committee of the ten GM Local Authorities with the GMCA, noted the 'Case for a new Greater Manchester Clean Air Plan' document and associated appendices would be submitted to the Secretary of State on the 1 July as a draft document subject to any comments of Greater Manchester local authorities.
-The next AQAC meeting will be asked to confirm the final submission and notify the Secretary of State of the change in status.
+On 1 July 2022 the Air Quality Administration Committee (AQAC), a joint committee of the ten GM Local Authorities with the Greater Manchester Combined Authority (GMCA), noted the 'Case for a new Greater Manchester Clean Air Plan' document and associated appendices would be submitted to the Secretary of State on the 1 July as a draft document subject to any comments of Greater Manchester local authorities.
+The following AQAC meeting confirmed the final submission and the Secretary of State was notified of the change in status.

 The 'Case for a new Greater Manchester Clean Air Plan' sets out evidence supporting an investment-led Clean Air Plan with no charging Clean Air Zone as the best solution to address the NO2 air pollution problem.

-Each of the GM Local Authorities has via a delegation approved that the Greater Manchester Combined Authority (GMCA) (acting by its officer, Transport for Greater Manchester (TfGM)) is authorised to undertake arrangements that need to be undertaken to deliver the GM CAP on behalf of the 10 GM Local Authorities in accordance with TfGM’s existing constitutional arrangements.
+Once GM’s local authorities meet their air quality legal limits, the Automatic Number Plate Recognition (ANPR) cameras will no longer be used for Clean Air Plan purposes.
+GM wants to work with government to consider whether they could be used for potential law enforcement activity related to the detection of crime.
+There would be a full public consultation on any such measures.
+Each of the GM Local Authorities has via a delegation approved that the GMCA (acting by its officer, Transport for Greater Manchester (TfGM)) is authorised to undertake arrangements that need to be undertaken to deliver the GM CAP on behalf of the 10 GM Local Authorities in accordance with TfGM’s existing constitutional arrangements.

 For more information on Clean Air Zones please visit the GOV.UK clean air zones guidance page.
 This is separate to the GM Clean Air Financial Support Scheme.